lightning/bolts/04-onion-routing.md

    * `amt_to_forward`: The amount, in millisatoshis, to forward to the next receiving peer specified within the routing information.

-     This value amount MUST include the origin node's computed _fee_ for the receiving peer.
+     For non-final nodes, this value amount MUST include the origin node's computed _fee_ for the receiving peer.
 When processing an incoming Sphinx packet and the HTLC message that it is encapsulated within, if the following inequality doesn't hold, then the HTLC should be rejected as it would indicate that a prior hop has